 - The homework set MUST be stapled together with the

 corresponding cover sheet as the first page.
+(I will

-sheet will not be counted!!
+will not be counted!!
 Please do not come to class hoping

 that I or someone else will have a stapler.
-Be prepared when
+Be prepared

-- I will accept 10 late homework sections, up to
+- I will accept 10 late homework sections, up

-two weeks late, throughout the semester for full credit.
+to two weeks late, throughout the semester for full credit.

 I will not accept homework more than two weeks late.
+I

-I accept these late homework sections to allow for illness,
+accept these late homework sections to allow for illness,

 oversleeping, hectic schedules, etc. Do not ask for special